memgraph/docs/docs/reference-guide/streams/overview.md

 - batch size

 ## Check stream

 ```cypher
 CHECK STREAM <stream name> [LIMIT <count> BATCHES] [TIMEOUT <milliseconds>] ;
 ```
 Checks the stream with name `<stream name>` with `<count>` number of batches.
-If `<count>` is unspecified its default value is 1.
+If `<count>` is unspecified, its default value is 1.
-After `<count>` batches are processed the transformation result is returned.
+After `<count>` batches are processed, the transformation result is returned.
 The result can be empty if the batch interval is reached.
-`TIMEOUT` is measured in milliseconds and it's defaulted to 30000.
+`TIMEOUT` is measured in milliseconds, and it's defaulted to 30000.